Formak21/GeneticAlgorithm/README.md

-# GeneticAlgorithm(Beta v 0.5)
+# GeneticAlgorithm(Gamma v1.00)
 This algorithm is writed on c++, with using one-dimensional matrix vectors.

 Yes, I know about a grammatical error in the name of the project.

-Programmed on Visual Studio 2019
+Works only on Windows 10 and Visual Studio 2019.

+Last Update:
+Rewrited 90% old code, fixed errors and bugs, added menu, 1.00 gamma release.
+:)